mobiliabrus/zk/docs/vocabulary.md

 I was feeling rather tired, so I didn’t really **take in** what the teacher was saying.

 ##### other than / rather than

 **other than** 除了

+- All parts of the house **other than** the windows were in good condition.

 **rather than** 而不是